 - when to do so would prejudice negotiations with you;

-- to protect the rights and property of P+C or C+K and the well-being, safety or security of their personnel;
+- to protect the rights and property of P + C, PCK Lawyers or PCK USA and the well-being, safety or security of their personnel;

 - where the request is frivolous or vexatious.

 If your request for access to personal information is denied, you will receive an explanation of such denial in writing.
-P+C and C+K do not regularly obtain Social Insurance Numbers.
+P + C, PCK Lawyers and PCK USA do not regularly obtain Social Insurance Numbers.
 If we do, those numbers are not used to identify or organize any other information.

-By the nature of the services provided by P+C and C+K, the identity of all clients must be recorded and verified as required by regulatory requirements.
+By the nature of the services provided by P + C, PCK Lawyers and PCK USA, the identity of all clients must be recorded and verified as required by regulatory requirements.
 The Proceeds of Crime (Money Laundering) and Terrorist Financing Act also requires us to confirm the identity of all new clients.
 In addition, that Act may also require us to disclose information to FINTRAC in relation to certain large cash transactions.

 To help us make credit decisions about clients, prevent fraud, check the identity of new clients and prevent money-laundering, we may on occasion, request information about you from the files of credit reporting agencies, in accordance with their privacy policies and regulations.